How to Negotiate Medical Bills in the USA (2026 Guide)

 - Hospitalists

-Then contact your insurance company and verify the network status of each provider individually using their:
+Then contact your insurance company and verify the network status of each provider.

 Step 2: Compare Hospital Prices vs. Standalone Centers